Why invest in property?

 That equity could come in handy in a few years' time if you wish to get a competitive loan for another property purchase.

-If I already own my home, why should I considering investing in an additional property?
+If I already own my home, why should I consider investing in an additional property?

 If you already have an owner-occupied property, the equity that may be present in your family home will give you a leg up above the first-time-buyer investor.